fourks/cps2_digiav/pcb/doc/install.md

 Step 3: Audio, power and button signals
 --------------------------

-Audio is extracted from YM2151 and R49 (to be confirmed).
+Audio is extracted from YM2151 and R49.
 Use coax cable for oCM and DAO signals.
 5V/GND can be extracted from certain CCX caps, e.g. the one shown in the signal reference image.
 Wire two external pushbuttons to the board: one terminal to GND and another to vol-/vol+.

 ![](install-2.jpg)